GLR parser: Advantages

 In practice, the grammars of most programming languages are deterministic or "nearly deterministic", meaning that any nondeterminism is usually resolved within a small (though possibly unbounded) number of tokens.
-Compared to other algorithms capable of handling the full class of context-free grammars (such as Earley or CYK), the GLR algorithm gives better performance on these "nearly deterministic" grammars, because only a single stack will be active during the majority of the parsing process.
+Compared to other algorithms capable of handling the full class of context-free grammars (such as Earley parser or CYK algorithm), the GLR algorithm gives better performance on these "nearly deterministic" grammars, because only a single stack will be active during the majority of the parsing process.

 GLR can be combined with the LALR(1) algorithm, in a hybrid parser, allowing still higher performance.